 The first few years we have with our children can be so busy (and sometimes so overwhelming) that we might not find ourselves thinking about all the things we want to do before they start school.
 Sometimes we feel like we’re barely making it through the day.

 You know that bit of parenting wisdom, “The days are long but the years are short”?
 It resonates with so many parents because it’s true.
 Most of us feel like we looked up from changing a diaper and found a kindergarten registration form in front of our noses.
+But that can be hard to imagine when you’re in the thick of trying to entertain your toddler day-in and day-out.

 These reminders to stop some of the chaos and enjoy a little moment with your child are not meant as guilt-inducing nags.
 It doesn’t mean you’re a failure as a parent if your child hasn’t built an Instagram-worthy sandcastle, mastered the art of paper airplane making, and visited every Disney park by the time he’s 6.